Cedars Park, Cheshunt

 Cedars Park is a historic public park located in Cheshunt, Hertfordshire, England.
 It was originally the site of Theobalds Palace, King James I's favourite residence.
 The park has received a Green Flag Award every year since 2009, rewarding it for promoting high standards of management for green spaces.

 History

-Cedars Park is the site of a 16th-century Royal Palace known as Theobalds, which existed as a smaller estate in the 14th century, and possibly earlier.
-The property was originally known as Cullynges, then Tongs, then Thebaudes, which adapted over time into the current name, Theobalds.
+Cedars Park is the historic site of the 16th-century Royal Palace of Theobalds, which existed as a smaller estate in the 14th century, and possibly earlier.